 - Loss of trust can attack a relationship at its foundation.
 The more you lie, shut people out, and cut off communication, the harder it is for the people in your life to trust you.

-- Mutual respect, affection, and compassion are vital to relationships.
+- Diminished mutual respect, affection, and compassion.
+These are vital to relationships.
 When heroin abuse erodes those due to dishonesty, unavailability, and loss of interest, resentment, anger, and even jealousy can brew, and they are anathema to any other relationship.

 Get Help for Heroin Addiction at PAATC

-If you are struggling with addiction and seeing your relationships crumble or feel you are losing someone you love because of heroin abuse, find out more about heroin treatment options.
+Are you are struggling with addiction?
+Are you seeing your relationships crumble?
+Do you feel you are losing someone you love because of heroin abuse?
+If so, find out more about heroin treatment options.

 At PAATC, we can offer you heroin addiction help provided by experienced and caring professional addiction treatment specialists.
 Family therapy is one aspect of our individualized treatment plans created for you in our heroin addiction treatment center.
 In family therapy, both the client and their family can heal.
 You can repair relationships, break the cycle of codependency, and develop compassion and knowledge about what the other person is going through.
 These factors are essential in family therapy as part of heroin addiction treatment.
 Becoming educated about addiction and addiction treatment is also a significant way family members can support your recovery.